DIY Counting Book and Thematic Unit for Preschoolers

-This is early counting resource has large numbers and colorful pictures.
-Make a book for your reading resources in the classroom, and children can make their own books for their book collection at home.
+This is a fun counting book to make with preschoolers.
+Large numerals and colorful pictures give this early counting book interest and readability.
+Make a counting book for the classroom, and provide materials so kids can make their own books for their book collection at home.

-Glue colorful pictures and large numerals to each page.
+2. Glue colorful pictures, or stickers, and large numerals to each page.

 Thematic unit: Numbers